Understanding NFT Price Moves through Tweets Keywords Analysis: NFT price moves Prediction

 \subsubsection{Method}

-The model we use is a 2-layer MLP with 64, 256 units with the last output layer of 1 unit for the regression result.
-We split all the timeframes of a project into 80\% for training and the latest 20\% for testing by the date time.
-The input features are the word vectors for one timeframe of the project, and the ground truth is the normalized NFT average price for that timeframe.
-The normalization we use is a Markov assumption normalization for tackling the trend problem for time series price data: the price possibly grows or decreases by several orders of magnitude forming trends.
-For example, for BAYC NFT, in the timeframe of July 1, 2021, the average trading price is 3.37 ETH when the prices from its nearby date are around 3-5 ETH, while in the timeframe of Feb 25, 2022, the average trading price is 90.32 ETH where the prices from its nearby date are around 80-100 ETH.
-The trend is created through market behaviors of the whole NFT development, therefore, predicting the raw price given the event words vector is not much hope work for finding the relation of certain events described by words and NFT price.
+The model we use include: \textit{multilayer perceptron (MLP)}: two dense layers of 64, 256 units with batch normalization layer in between and the last output layer of 1 unit for the regression output. \textit{SVM}: Support Vector Machine regressor for regression with the regularization parameter C between 0.1 to 10.0 and pick up the one with the best performance. \textit{Transformer}: Light Transformer with two attention heads and small 32 dimensions for embedding size and hidden layer size, adopted from the same setting in \cite{apoorv_nandan_notes_2020} for IMDB sentiment classification.
+We split all the timeframes of a project into the latest 20\% for testing and the rest 80\% for training by the date time.
+The input features are the word vectors for one timeframe of the project, and the ground truth is the normalized NFT average price of the next timeframe.
+The reason for adding the lag to the words features is to predict the price of a future timeframe given the words features from a previous timeframe.
+For example, for BAYC NFT, in the timeframe of July 1, 2021, the average trading price is 3.37 ETH while in the timeframe of Feb 25, 2022, the average trading price is 90.32 ETH, which demostrates a magnitude difference in a price growing trend.
+The trend is created through market behaviors of the whole NFT development, therefore, predicting the raw price given the feature words vector is not much hope work for finding the relation of certain events described by words and NFT price.
 Instead, we explore predicting the price changing proportion, i.e., the ratio of current price and the average price of several timestamps prior to the current timestamp.
 Inspired by some early works using Markov assumption for NLP tasks \cite{wolkowicz2013evaluation} where the assumption is to calculate the probability of a symbol to occur only depends on its previous $n$ symbols, we use the normalization: